DFE-Digital/get-into-teaching-app/app/views/content/international-and-overseas/international-returners.md

   - teachers standards
   - standards
   - chartered college of teaching
-right_column:
-  ctas:
-    - title: Take the next step
-      text: |
-        Get support to take the next step at an event.
-      link_text: "Attend an event"
-      link_target: "/events"
-      icon: "icon-calendar"
 ---

 Are you a UK-trained teacher and UK citizen currently teaching abroad?
 Our